 The victim's religiosity or toxic spirituality, conditioned by obedience and imposed by the institutional Church, has been completely perverted and turned to a massive, festering wound.
 It is often at this point that the person begins to consciously appreciate the loss of spirituality.
-While before it was identified with feelings, liturgies and quiet subservience to the clergy it is now identified by many as an emptiness or loss that they cannot adequately explain but which they know is associated with significant aspects of their life.
+Prior to the violation by a cleric it was often identified with positive emotional responses to liturgies or other religious events and quiet subservience to the clergy, it is now identified by many as an emptiness or loss that they cannot adequately explain but which they know is associated with significant aspects of their life.

 The betrayal extends beyond the clergy.
 All too often the reaction of parents and the Catholic community deepen the victims' feelings of guilt and shame and increase their isolation.
 Many parents admonished or even punished their children for saying such "terrible filthy things about a priest."
-Bishops and other church officials have rarely responded with understanding and affirmation of what had happened.
-The almost universal initial response from the bishops (or pastors) had been to deny, minimize if denial didn't work, or shift any blame from the priest to any of a variety of external targets not excluding the victim him or herself.
-If the accusation achieved any degree of public awareness and the lay church community rallied around the accused priest, as they still often do to this day, the victim was pushed even further into the tunnel of hopelessness and guilt.
+Bishops and other Church officials have rarely responded with an understanding and affirmation of what had happened as well as emotional support.
+The almost universal initial response from the bishops (or pastors) had been to deny, minimize if denial didn't work, or shift any blame from the priest to a variety of external targets not excluding the victim him or herself.
+If the accusation achieved any degree of public awareness and the lay Church community rallied around the accused priest, as they still often do to this day, the victim was pushed even further into the tunnel of hopelessness and guilt.

 Bishops and other Church officials have very rarely responded to victims with compassionate understanding and an affirmation of the sexual violation.
 Clerical spirituality is shielded and defended behind ramparts of secrecy and denial.
-The victim who dares to speak up violates a sacred law of silence that bridges those defenses and hence becomes an enemy combatant.
+The victim who dares to speak up violates a sacred law of silence that bridges those defenses and hence he or she becomes an enemy combatant.

-The church culture within which Catholics were formed had an institutionalized spirituality that severely influenced, in a clearly toxic manner, the victims' processing of the sexual abuse and their subsequent treatment by the Church leaders.
+The Church culture within which Catholics were formed had an institutionalized spirituality that severely influenced, in a clearly toxic manner, the victims' processing of the sexual abuse and their subsequent treatment by the Church leaders.
 This toxicity even influenced the reactions of the victim's own family to the shocking revelations of abuse.
 Likewise the Church's public and private responses and the attitudes of individual clerics and laypersons have been shaped by a spirituality that favors the dominant sexless clerical caste.